ryanmcf10/scrapers/README.md

 2. `montco.py` pulls down precinct-level election results (vote totals only) for the current election at https://electionresults-montcopa.hub.arcgis.com/

-3. `lancaster.py` pulls down election summary results from any of the elections listed at "http://vr.co.lancaster.pa.us/ElectionReturns/Election_Returns.html"
+3. `lancaster.py` pulls down election summary results from any of the elections listed at http://vr.co.lancaster.pa.us/ElectionReturns/Election_Returns.html

+### How to use

 Install requirements.